Life is wonderful.

 These people are called humans.
 Congratulations, you are one of them.

-I don’t think there is anything magical about believing in yourself.
+I do not think there is anything magical about believing in yourself.
 But the results of believing in yourself can be magical.

 But most of the things we desire, we have seen others possess.
 Which means other humans have managed to do it.
 If you put in the effort, the time and all the hard work, there is a good chance you can too.